 Certain types of licence applications are required to be on a public register.
-You can view the public licence register on our website.
+You can view the Licensing Public Register (PA) on our website.

 The EU services directive aims to break down barriers to cross border trade in services between countries in the EU.